UltimateNova1203/ledcinemadisplay/README.md

 Pin 29 | ̶ ̶ ̶ ̶ | ̶ ̶ ̶ ̶
 Pin 30 | ̶ ̶ ̶ ̶ | ̶ ̶ ̶ ̶
 Shield | Ground ⏚ | Shield

+  * Pins 3/6/9/12 is NOT pinned to Shield
+  * Pins 3/6/9/12 ARE pinned to together

 ## Magsafe (Sink-Side) (MOLEX 39-01-2020 Connector)
 Pinning | Purpose | Wire Color